I am an assistant Professor in the computer science department at

 - Analyzing Anonymous Communication Networks (ACNs) [CCS '14] [CSF '13 '12]

-We develop a framework (AnoA) for defining, analyzing, and quantifying anonymity
+We have developed a framework (AnoA) for defining, analyzing, and quantifying anonymity

-properties for ACNs, and assess the real-time anonymity of the Tor network by implementing a light-weight monitor MATor.
+properties for ACNs.
+We assess and analyze the real-time anonymity of the Tor network and other ACNs by implementing a light-weight monitor MATor.

 - Accountability and Transparency [TDSC '16] [COSN '15]

-We have designed a secure data transfer architecture (Lime) facilitating transparency in malicious data lineage scenarios.
+We have designed a secure data transfer architecture facilitating transparency in malicious data lineage scenarios.

 Against the sybil attacks in online reputation systems, we have developed an tampering detection approach (Stamper) that allows